 - SILS acquires the ground level of Manning Hall when the Odum Institute moves to its new location in Davis Library.

-- SILS Alumni Inclusion and Diversity Committee launches November 14, 2013, homecoming weekend.
+- SILS Alumni Inclusion and Diversity (SAID) Committee launches Nov.
+14, 2013, homecoming weekend.

 - First webpage is "rediscovered" on SILS Professor Paul Jones' NeXT Cube and ibiblio.

-- SILS is awarded the largest contract in its history to continue operating the EPA Library for five more years.
+- SILS awarded largest contract in its history to continue operating the EPA Library for five more years.

-- The SILS Library hosts its first Edible Book Contest.
+- SILS Library hosts first Edible Book Contest.

 - SILS celebrates its 40-year partnership with the EPA Library on April 11 with a reception for current and former interns, staff, and faculty.

-- SILS and UNC’s Odum Institute for Research in Social Science co-presented the 12th International Conference on Digital Preservation (iPRES) November 2-6 in Chapel Hill.
-The conference drew 327 delegates from 22 countries.
+- SILS and the Odum Institute for Research in Social Science co-present the 12th International Conference on Digital Preservation (iPRES) Nov.
+2-6 in Chapel Hill.

-- SILS sponsored its Project Fair to showcase work and research by its undergraduate and master's students.
+- SILS sponsors its first Project Fair to showcase work and research by its undergraduate and master's students.

-- The first annual ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR 2016) was held March 13-17 in Chapel Hill.
-CHIIR (pronounced “cheer”) was the merger of two successful previous events, the Information Interaction in Context conference (IIiX) and the Human Computer Information Retrieval symposium (HCIR).
+- The first annual ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR 2016) is held March 13-17 in Chapel Hill.

-- SILS and the UNC Curriculum for the Environment and Ecology (ENEC) partnered to create a dual-degree program in environmental informatics in which students earn a Bachelor of Science in Environmental Science and a Master of Science in Information Science.
+- SILS and the UNC Curriculum for the Environment and Ecology partner to create a dual-degree program in Environmental Informatics.

-- On October 16, SILS announces a commitment by Charles B. Lowry (MSLS ’74) and Marcia Duncan Lowry to establish the Duncan-Lowry Deanship at SILS.
-The commitment is the largest in the School’s history and the first at Carolina to be designated for a deanship.
+- SILS announces a commitment by Charles B. Lowry (MSLS ’74) and Marcia Duncan Lowry to establish the Duncan-Lowry Deanship at SILS (Oct.
+16).
+The commitment is the largest in SILS' history and the first at Carolina to be designated for a deanship.

 - The Carolina Health Informatics Program (CHIP) launches its PhD in Health Informatics.

-- SILS and the UNC School of Media and Journalism co-sponsored a half-day conference titled, “What Should We Be Worried About?: Information and Media in the Trump Era,” on March 31.
+- SILS and the UNC School of Media and Journalism co-sponsor a half-day conference titled, “What Should We Be Worried About?: Information and Media in the Trump Era” (March 31).

-- SILS and the UNC Parr Center for Ethics co-sponsored the first Symposium on Information for Social Good on April 21.
+- SILS and the UNC Parr Center for Ethics co-sponsor the first Symposium on Information for Social Good (April 21).

 - SILS takes over sponsorship of the Community Workshop Series.